camunda/camunda-docs/docs/apis-clients/tasklist-api-rest/controllers/tasklist-api-rest-task-controller.md

 All request body parameters are optional.

 :::note
-Only one of [searchAfter, searchAfterOrEqual, searchBefore, searchBeforeOrEqual] search options must be present in the request.
+Only one of [searchAfter, searchAfterOrEqual, searchBefore, searchBeforeOrEqual] search options must be present at once in the request.
 :::

 If an empty body is provided, all tasks are returned: